-Behavioral Intervention Team
+Behavioral Intervention

-- The Behavioral Intervention Team can be contacted 24 hours a day, 365 day a year by calling the Department of Public Safety Communications Center at 770-529-2311. - The Department of Public Safety dispatcher will immediately pass this information on to the Director of Public Safety who will triage the report with others from the Threat Assessment Team.
+- The Behavioral Intervention Team can be contacted 24 hours a day, 365 day a year by calling the Department of Public Safety Communications Center at 770-529-2311. - Note that during campus closures: - If you are experiencing an emergency please dial 911. - If you are experiencing a mental health emergency, please dial 988 (the Suicide and Crisis Lifeline) to speak with a mental health professional - The Department of Public Safety dispatcher will immediately pass this information on to the Director of Public Safety who will triage the report with others from the Threat Assessment Team.